Your Questions, Answered

 -

-Yes.
 In-person sessions are available at Rooted Therapy Cooperative, located at 1300 Arrowhead Plaza Way in Driggs, Idaho, in the heart of Teton Valley.
-I do work remotely for 3–4 months of the year, so while in-person is the norm, some sessions will shift to telehealth during those periods.
+However, I work remotely for 3–4 months of the year, so while in-person is the norm, some sessions will shift to telehealth during those periods.
 I'll always give clients advance notice so we can plan accordingly.

 -